Faculty Policies and Procedures

 Untenured faculty in tenure track positions are normally required to initiate the process for tenure review no later than the end of their fifth year in rank.
 Faculty may, however, request that they be considered for tenure and/or promotion at any point during their time at the Lynch School of Education.
 Associate Professors seeking promotion to Full Professor may submit their materials for consideration for promotion at any point, post-tenure.

-Specific instructions are available to faculty seeking tenure and/or promotion through the Office of the Associate Dean of Faculty and Academics (See Lynch School/BC Promotion and Tenure Policies under Lynch School Faculty Resources and Policies in Canvas).
+Specific instructions are available to faculty seeking tenure and/or promotion through the Office of the Associate Dean of Faculty and Academics (See Promotion and Tenure Policies under Faculty Resources and Policies on the Lynch School server).
 Faculty applying for promotion and/or tenure are required to include a narrative essay on each area of faculty responsibility (teaching, advising, research, and service), with an explanation of what they see as past accomplishments in these areas, current work and trajectory for the future.

 Finally, remember that those reviewing your materials may not be familiar with your discipline or your specific area of expertise.
 Therefore, it might be helpful to provide a brief summary of the major journals in which your work has been published and/or the impact factor of those journals to aid in the review process.
 Please note that it is not necessary to provide copies of your conference presentations or of the grants you have submitted.
 If you would like to submit these documents they can be submitted in pdf format.